pingcap/docs-dm/en/performance-test.md

 #### Initialize tables

-Use `sysbench` to create test tables upstream.
+Use `sysbench` to create test tables in the upstream.

 #### Create a data replication task